jonmikeli/azureiotdevicesimulator5-dps/README.md

  - cover a maximum set of features in the SDK, in a realistc way.
  - help developers, testers, customers or any IoT related worker to facilitate the adoption and the use of device side code / tools / samples.

+With those same purposes in mind, this version of the simulator implements mainly the same kind of experience but adapted to DPS oriented provsioning contexts.
+The experience will be the same for one device, a few of them or hundreds / thousands of thems.

+A bash script is provided in the repository to illustrate how to create as many instances of the simulator (containerized version) as wanted very fast (in a few seconds)
+, provisioned by themselves and interacting with the attributed IoT Hub in a totally autonomous way.
+The whole D2C/C2D experience is implemented (except file uploads), with devices as well as module identities.

 ## Description
 The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulator.